-For processing to be lawful under the GDPR, you need to identify a legal basis before you can process personal data.
+For processing to be lawful under the GDPR, you need to identify a lawful basis before you can process personal data.
 These are often referred to as the “conditions for processing” under the DPA.

-This becomes more of an issue under the GDPR because your legal basis for processing has an effect on individuals’ rights.
+This becomes more of an issue under the GDPR because your lawful basis for processing has an effect on individuals’ rights.
 For example, if you rely on someone’s consent to process their data, they will generally have stronger rights, for example to have their data deleted.

 The GDPR allows member states to introduce more specific provisions in relation to Articles 6(1)(c) and (e):